-The Admissions manager will check PRISMS to ensure that the student does not have an existing CoE prior to offering them enrolment.
+The Enrolments Officer - Senior School will check PRISMS to ensure that the student does not have an existing CoE prior to offering them enrolment.

 Unsuccessful applications

 Students whose applications do not show a sufficient level of English, school grades, or enrolment in preceding school years will not be offered a place at the School and the family will be advised accordingly.